jakeberg/resume/tech_lead_assessment.md

 - AWS Certified Developer, AWS Solutions Architect Associate

 ## Modus Operandi:
 - Experienced Software Engineer with over 6 years of expertise in designing and delivering scalable, cloud-native solutions, specializing in microservices, event-driven architectures, and leading cross-functional teams to drive innovation and efficiency.
-Asissted in technical interviews and coaching.
+Assisted in technical interviews and coaching.

 ---